camunda/camunda-docs-manual/content/user-guide/process-engine/database/performance.md

 ---

 This page explains specific performance-related topics of database queries.
-It does not attempt to provide tools and guidance for general performance analysis and optimization of Camunda BPM installations.
+It does not attempt to provide tools and guidance for general performance analysis and optimization of Camunda Platform installations.

-As the impact of the settings discussed here largely depends on the setup and workload of Camunda BPM, the recommendations may or may not help in your case.
+As the impact of the settings discussed here largely depends on the setup and workload of Camunda Platform, the recommendations may or may not help in your case.
 Performance improvements are not guaranteed.

 # Task Query